chandeldivyam/radhe/README.md

 ## How to run the development mode

+1. Create a .env file in root directory -- Check .env.example for reference
+2. Create a .env.local file in frontend directory -- Check frontend/.env.example for reference
-1. If we want to run with flower `docker-compose -f docker-compose.dev.yml --profile flower up --build`
+3. If we want to run with flower `docker-compose -f docker-compose.dev.yml --profile flower up --build`

-2. If we want to run without flower `docker-compose -f docker-compose.dev.yml up --build`
+4. If we want to run without flower `docker-compose -f docker-compose.dev.yml up --build`

-3. `docker-compose -f docker-compose.dev.yml down` to remove the containers, we can also use `docker-compose -f docker-compose.dev.yml down -v` to remove containers and volumes
+5. `docker-compose -f docker-compose.dev.yml down` to remove the containers, we can also use `docker-compose -f docker-compose.dev.yml down -v` to remove containers and volumes

-4. This will run without flower and show logs only for frontend and backend
+6. This will run without flower and show logs only for frontend and backend
 ```
 docker-compose -f docker-compose.dev.yml up --build -d
 docker-compose -f docker-compose.dev.yml logs -f frontend backend